-The checklist is a do-it-yourself solution for site evaluation.
-It lets you compare your site’s interface to industry-standard “rules of thumb” for usability.
-By seeing how your site stacks up against accepted principles, you will come away with a better understanding of its usability strengths and weaknesses.
+The checklist is a do-it-yourself solution for website evaluation.
+It lets you compare your website’s interface to industry-standard “rules of thumb” for usability.
+By seeing how your website stacks up against accepted principles, you will come away with a better understanding of its usability strengths and weaknesses.

 Usability checklist topics

-The checklist lets you evaluate 4 general aspects of your site.
+The checklist lets you evaluate 4 general aspects of your website.

-Site visitors should clearly understand who you are and what you offer.
-At all times, visitors should know where they are within your site and where they can go.
+Website visitors should clearly understand who you are and what you offer.
+At all times, visitors should know where they are within your website and where they can go.

 The navigation is clear and identifiable as the obvious way to move between pages.
-Navigation serves site visitors best if it is consistent from page to page or sub-site to sub-site.
-Site visitors should be able to return to the WSU home page at any time by clicking the logo in the upper left corner.
+Navigation serves website visitors best if it is consistent from page to page or sub-website to sub-website.
+Website visitors should be able to return to the WSU home page at any time by clicking the logo in the upper left corner.
 The “back” button should be clearly available on all pages.

-Labels include category identifiers, naming conventions for buttons, site navigation, and links within content.
+Labels include category identifiers, naming conventions for buttons, website navigation, and links within content.
 Labels should always be concise.
-They should be written with terms that your site visitors would use.
+They should be written with terms that your website visitors would use.
 Every page title should relate to the labels found in content on that page.
 Link labels must clearly and accurately describe the content found by clicking them.